Keyur25/python-shell/doc/language.md

 finds all lines of the file `text1.txt` that contain the string `Interesting String` as a substring and saves them in the file `result.txt`.

-COMP0010 Shell uses the following grammar to parse call commands:
+This shell uses the following grammar to parse call commands:

     <call> ::= [ <whitespace> ] [ <redirection> <whitespace> ]* <argument> [ <whitespace> <atom> ]* [ <whitespace> ]
     <atom> ::= <redirection> | <argument>